The dregs CLI

 List datasets for a given owner type

-List of columns to return in the query
+List of columns from dataset table to return in the query

 Maximum number of rows to print (default 500)